gaycodegal/Vaporware-1-The-Puzzle-Game/README.md

 ## Levels

+Note that you may have to set the main level by alt-clicking and choosing `Set as Main Scene`.

 ### 01 Skulls

-puzzle_01.tscn is the first level, get all skulls in the same rotation to win.
+puzzles/puzzle_01.tscn is the first level, get all skulls in the same rotation to win.'

+### 02 Ghost

+puzzles/puzzle_02.tscn is the second level, if you win you will be notified by the godot console.
+Goal will not be expressed in words in the level.

 # License